Gaming industry under DDoS attack. Get DDoS protection now. Start onboarding

 Inference is becoming Europe’s core AI workload.
-Telcos are moving fast on low-latency infrastructure.
+Telcos are pushing ahead with low-latency infrastructure to enable edge AI inference, giving enterprises the power to deliver real-time intelligence everywhere.
 Data sovereignty is shaping every deployment decision.

 At GTC Europe, these trends were impossible to miss.
 The conversation has moved beyond experimentation to execution, with exciting, distinctly European priorities shaping conversations.